Aelto/tw3-cahirp/README.md

 the pre-processor after merging the other mods in order to safely and easily emit code.

+The pre-processor default parameters are configured for this situation, so running the tool without any special argument will parse all recipes that can be found in the mods installed in the game install directory in order to emit a `mods/mod00000_Cahirp` mod folder.

 # Writing recipes
 ```c
 @context(